Chicago Child Allocation Attorneys

 - The wishes of the child.

 - The child’s relationships with parents, siblings, or other parties that could impact the future happiness and stability of the child.

 - The child’s relationship to the community, including home and school.

 - Mental health of the child and parents.

-- Issues associated with abuse or threats of abuse to the child.
+- Abuse or threats of abuse to the child.

 - Whether each parent appears to be willing to encourage the relationship with the other parent.

 - Whether either parent is a sex offender.